 - Eliminate the use of door knobs and handles

 Psychiatric facilities are public buildings that may have a significant impact on the environment and economy of the surrounding community.
 As facilities built for "caring", it is appropriate that this caring approach extend to the larger world as well, and that they be built and operated "sustainably".

-Section 1.2 of VA's HVAC Design Manual is a good example of health care facility energy conservation standards that meet EPAct 2005 and Executive Order 13693 requirements.
+Section 1.2 of VA's HVAC Design Manual is a good example of health care facility energy conservation standards that meet Energy Policy Act of 2005 (EPACT) and Executive Order 13693 requirements.
 The Energy Independence and Security Act of 2007 (EISA) provides additional requirements for energy conservation.
-Also see LEED's (Leadership in Energy and Environmental Design) USGBC LEED for Healthcare.
+Also see USGBC's Leadership in Energy and Environmental Design (LEED) for Healthcare.

 The HIPAA (Health Insurance Portability and Accessibility Act of 1996) regulations address security and privacy of "protected health information" (PHI).
 These regulations put emphasis on acoustic and visual privacy, and may affect location and layout of workstations that handle medical records and other patient information, paper and electronic, as well as patient accommodations."

 There is a continuing shift to outpatient psychiatric care as new and more effective drugs are developed for the classic psychiatric conditions.
 Many of the homeless in our urban areas are ex-psychiatric inpatients who receive little or no follow-up outpatient care.
 There is a large unmet need for supportive housing and/or treatment facilities for them.

 There is also a great need for effective treatment of drug addiction and alcoholism, particularly among the poor.
 This issue is also related to homelessness.